Calcium: benefits, dosage, contraindications

 ✪✪✪✪

-The optimal calcium dose to reduce the risk of bone fractures is debated.
-A population study found that consuming 750 mg/day of elemental calcium reduced fracture risk, while higher doses offered no additional benefit.
-Additionally, recommendations published by the U.S. Preventive Services Task Force suggest that taking daily doses of 1000 mg or less of calcium, combined with 400 mg or less of vitamin D, is inadequate for the primary prevention of fractures in postmenopausal women.
+The most appropriate dose of calcium to reduce the risk of bone fracture is a matter of debate.
+A population study showed that intake of elemental calcium at 750 mg/day reduced the risk of fractures, but higher doses provided no additional benefit.
+Furthermore, recommendations published by the U.S. Preventive Services Task Force suggest that taking calcium at daily doses of 1000 mg or less, together with vitamin D at 400 mg or less, is insufficient for the primary prevention of fractures in postmenopausal women.
 Most experts recommend taking 1000 to 1200 mg per day for the prevention of osteoporosis and/or fractures.
-It's preferable to split the dose in two since calcium is better absorbed when taken in doses of 500 mg or less (elemental calcium).
+It is preferable to split the dose into two, since calcium is better absorbed when taken in doses of 500 mg or less (elemental calcium).
 Attention should also be paid to the amount of elemental calcium present in each tablet.
-Indeed, a 1250 mg calcium carbonate tablet, for example, may contain only 500 mg of elemental calcium.
+For example, a 1250 mg tablet of calcium carbonate may contain only 500 mg of elemental calcium.
 Calcium citrate and calcium carbonate are the two most common forms of calcium supplements.
-The European health authorities (EFSA, European Food Safety Authority and the European Commission) believe that foods and supplements providing at least 400 mg of calcium per serving (and ideally at least 15 micrograms of vitamin D) can claim to help reduce bone mineral density loss in postmenopausal women aged 50 and over.
+European health authorities (EFSA, the European Food Safety Authority and the European Commission) consider that foods and food supplements providing at least 400 mg of calcium per serving (and ideally at least 15 micrograms of vitamin D) can claim to contribute to reducing the loss of bone mineral density in postmenopausal women aged 50 and over.

 Posologie